By Peter C. Vermilyea

 These gems seem appropriate for a project that began with a treasure chest.

-To learn more, please register for Peter's Hidden In Plain Sight webinar on August 11 at 3pm EST.
+To learn more, please watch Peter's Hidden In Plain Sight webinar.

 Learn how Duval County Public Schools is re-energizing Social Studies with primary and secondary sources that connect students to state and local history.